StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

 - I tried listing the tables but i realised there was nothing there.
-The previous setups didn't persist, so i'll have to run the commands agaian.
+The previous setups didn't persist, so i'll have to run the commands again.
 I ran them and connected to my database again and everything was fine.